 Protestant territories are colored green and yellow.
 Remained only Catholic (in blue): the three ecclesiastical Electorates (Mainz, Cologne, Trier), Bavaria and the Habsburg possessions like Freiburg.

 Luther in Worms

-Following his dramatic appearance in Worms Luther who already had been anathematized is now outlawed.
-To protect his Doctor Martinus the Elector Friedrich the Wise secretly takes his subject into preventive detention to the Wartburg Castle located high above the city of Eisenach.
+Following his dramatic appearance in Worms Luther who already was anathematized is now outlawed.
+To protect his Doctor Martinus the Elector Frederick the Wise secretly takes his subject into preventive detention to the Wartburg Castle located high above the city of Eisenach.
 There Luther, disguised as Junker Jörg, translates the New Testament into his Saxon dialect that will develop into the High German language.

 The only original Bächle in Freiburg on Markt-Gasse.
 Contrary to the modern type this one runs in the middle of the street.

 But what happened in Freiburg during these dramatic years?
 The city is far away from Wittenberg but Zwingli's reformatory ideas sweep from Switzerland over the Rhine.
 In Freiburg in 1522 many university professors and even the parish priest are rather inclined to Luther's ideas.
 A certain Professor Philipp Engelbrecht writes: So that you may acquire Luther's scriptures, sell all your books, shirts, shoes and pictures.
 The author of new Laws and Privileges for Freiburg Huldrichus Zasius reads Luther's books with enthusiasm but when the city eventually follows the Edict of Worms requiring all people to return within the pales of the Church Zasius says: I applaud both Luther and Erasmus of Rotterdam but being a good German citizen he adds: we must obey the Emperor.
 In full obedience Freiburg's City Council decides to burn all of Luther's books and leaflets.